|Nutritional Guidelines (per serving)|

-- Grease 3 mini loaf pans.
-Preheat oven 350 degrees F.
+Grease 3 mini loaf pans.
+Preheat oven to 350 F.

-- In a large bowl, mix together flour, baking powder, cinnamon, and salt.
+In a large bowl, mix together flour, baking powder, cinnamon, and salt.
 Cut butter into thin slices and add to bowl.
 Break butter into mixture with fingers until mixture is crumbly.
 Stir in brown sugar.
-Add chopped apple, milk, and eggs.
-Stir.
-The Batter should be thick but not dry.
+Add chopped apple, milk, and eggs and stir.
+The batter should be thick but not dry.
 If necessary, add more milk, a tablespoon at a time.

-- Scrape batter into three greased mini loaf pans.
-Bake at 350 degrees F for 1 hour or until done.
+Scrape batter into three greased mini loaf pans.
+Bake at 350 F for 1 hour or until done.
 Turn loaves out and let cool on the rack.

 - Buy baking powder in small quantities if you do not bake a lot.
 Baking powder loses its potency over time.